nstack/stackhut/docs/getting_started/tutorial_create.rst

 ---------

 The ``api.idl`` interface-definition (IDL) file describes our service interface - after deployment these entry-points are accessible over HTTP.
-The file uses a C/Java-like syntax to describe the service interface using JSON types, e.g. numbers, strings, lists, and objects.
-This is based on the `Barrister RPC <http://barrister.bitmechanic.com/>`_, and the format is described further in the `project documentation <http://barrister.bitmechanic.com/docs.html>`_.
+The file uses a Java-like syntax to describe the service interface using JSON types, e.g. numbers, strings, lists, and objects.
+This is based on the `Barrister RPC project <http://barrister.bitmechanic.com/>`_, the format of which is described in the `project documentation <http://barrister.bitmechanic.com/docs.html>`_.

 Let's take a look,